Frequently Asked Questions

 You must contact your lender or loan servicer immediately in order to work out a repayment plan.
 In most cases, you will be required to make at least six consecutive, on-time payments before you can apply for further federal loans.

-If you are unsure of who owns your student loans, you can request that information by using the National Student Loan Clearinghouse web site.
+If you are unsure of who owns your student loans, you can request that information by using the National Student Loan Data System web site.